plotly/falcon/connection-configuration/athena/SETUP_ATHENA.md

 ) LOCATION 's3://plot.ly-athena/test-csv/'
 TBLPROPERTIES ('has_encrypted_data'='false');
 ```
-12. Run sample SQL to see the results ( select * from test ) and it should return sample data
+12. Run sample SQL to see the results ( select * from alcohol_consumption_by_country_2010 ) and it should return sample data